influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/administration/config.md

 If set to `true`, this will duplicate every write statement in the logs and is thus not recommended for general use.

 Environment variable: `INFLUXDB_HTTP_WRITE_TRACING`

+### pprof-enabled = true

+Determines whether the pprof endpoint is enabled.
+This endpoint is used for troubleshooting and monitoring.

+Environment variable: `INFLUXDB_HTTP_PPROF_ENABLED`

 ### https-enabled = false